Caudron C.714

 The C.710 were a series of light fighter aircraft developed by Caudron-Renault for the French Air Force just prior to the start of World War II.
 One version, the C.714, saw limited production, and were assigned to Polish pilots flying in France after the fall of Poland in 1939.
 A small number was also supplied to Finland.

 Design and development

-The original specification that led to the C.710 series was offered in 1936 in order to quickly raise the number of modern aircraft in French service, by supplying a "light fighter" of wooden construction that could be built rapidly in large numbers without upsetting the production of existing types.
+The original specification that led to the C.710 series was offered in 1936 in order to quickly raise the number of modern aircraft in French service, by supplying a "light fighter" of wooden construction which could be built rapidly in large numbers without upsetting the production of existing types.
 The contract resulted in three designs, the Arsenal VG-30, the Bloch MB.700, and the C.710.
 Prototypes of all three were ordered.